← All posts

 2026-06-04

 My kid asks 'how many more?' every 30 seconds all morning.
-TodoLadders puts the day on a board so he can see what's ahead — plus a way to break 'do your homework' into squares small enough that nothing stalls out.
+TodoLadders turns the day into a visual schedule board he can read himself — plus a way to break 'do your homework' into steps small enough that nothing stalls out.

 2026-06-02

 Piano, math sheets, sight words.
 My kid skips a couple days and tries to throw the whole streak out.
 TodoFarm logs what he actually did, not a yes/no — 5 minutes counts as 5 minutes, and a zero day doesn't erase the past.
-Notes from our house on dropping the 0/1 mindset.
+A habit tracker for kids built to break the all-or-nothing mindset.

 2026-06-05

-"You said ten times for game time."
-Did I, though?
+"You said ten times for game time" — a reward-tracking passbook app for kids

 My kid hits me with 'ten worksheets for game time, remember?' and I genuinely cannot remember if I said it.
-TodoBank parks the deal in a passbook instead of my memory, so 'three more to go' shows up as a balance — and on a low-energy day, the balance covers it.
+TodoBank is a reward-tracking app for kids: the deal lives in a passbook instead of my memory, 'three more to go' shows up as a balance, and on a low-energy day the balance covers it.

 2026-06-06

 The longest part of any timer in our house is after it goes off.
-PlanetLoopTimer makes the break something the kid launches himself — a planet around the sun, no number ticking down against his will — so the end is one he actually agreed to.
+PlanetLoopTimer is a visual timer for kids where the break is something the kid launches himself — a planet around the sun, no number ticking down against his will — so the end is one he actually agreed to.
 My script went from 'time's up' to 'Mercury or Neptune?'

 2026-06-22